linuxlawson/2FA-Options/README.md

 ### 2FA-Options
 Just a few notes on 2FA, for personal reference really.
 This is mostly a matter of personal preference.
-Below are just my own thoughts on the matter.
+Notes below are just my opinion on the matter.

 <br>